widgetbook/widgetbook-hosting/packages/bitbucket/README.md

 ## Environment variables

 The docker image reads git specific information like branch name, repository name, etc from the environment variables but also requires two mandatory environment variables provided by the user.
+In BitBucket you can add repository variables by going to the _repository settings_ and then selecting _repository variables_.

 ### `WIDGETBOOK_BUILD_PATH`